Last updated: 08-11-2024 by Grant Lord

 Myth - Goldfish don’t live for very long.

 Goldfish are a long living fish species.
-Pond fish should live 15+ years, aquarium fish with filtration and regular water changes when indicated 10+ years.
+Pond fish should live 15+ years, aquarium fish with filtration and regular water changes 10+ years.

 Unfortunately the Web makes anybody with a website an expert.
 Bad advice can go viral, spreading from site to site until it is taken as fact, especially now with the popularity of AI (artificial intelligence) growing.